 … to the homepage of Malte Schilling.
 On this site, you can read about my current work (see my research statement ), latest publications …

-Before going back to Bielefeld I stayed for two years in Berkeley (California) at the ICSI (International Computer Science Institute) as a PostDoc and did research on the connection of higher-level linguistic representation to sensorimotor representation as part of the Neural Theory of Language project.
+Before coming back to Bielefeld I stayed for two years in Berkeley (California) at the ICSI (International Computer Science Institute) as a PostDoc and did research on the connection of higher-level linguistic representation to sensorimotor representation as part of the Neural Theory of Language project.
 During a stay at the Sony Computer Science Laboratory in Paris I worked on the embodiment of language and the connections between internal models and language.
+Recently, I went for a brief stay back to Sony CSL in Tokyo and worked on grounding of latent dynamic models.

 I finished my PhD in January 2010.
 It is on a bottom-up approach to cognitive control.
 The thesis was written in the working group of Holk Cruse (Biological Cybernetics and Theoretical Biology) and deals on the one hand with the implementation of a biology-inspired control system for a hexapod robot.
 On the other hand, this system has been extended through grounded internal models which are used by the lower-level system for control of behaviour, but can now be additionally applied in a mental simulation for planning ahead.
 The internal body model has been realised as a neural network representing the body structure and its dynamics in a dual quaternion representation using the Mean of Multiple Computation principle (for details, see publications).